 Notes

-1 This is a compilation of the Rottnest Island Regulations 1988 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 18 March 2011 of the Rottnest Island Regulations 1988 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table